benfarrant/papers/journal.md

 Benjamin Farrant

 # Introduction
-Hayword et al. made some grewat measurements of BBOA over the Shara.
+Hayword et al. (1999) made some great measurements of BBOA over the Shara.
 We add to these measurements, with chemical composition data, using an aerosol mass spectromemter (Allen et al, 2000)